Bichromatic Rabi Control of Semiconductor Qubits: Conclusions

 \section{Conclusions}

-With the continuous improvement of semiconductor qubits, it is vital to develop advanced qubit operations based on electric dipole spin resonance to enable scalable and high-performance qubit operations.
-By establishing the bichromatic control approach, we have turned challenges in EDSR~\cite{Undseth2022} into an opportunity for addressable qubit control in larger arrays.
-Moreover, we elucidated the relevance of interdot motion in obtaining bichromatic and monochromatic driving.
-Future experiments may focus on optimizing bichromatic driving, for example by tuning parameters such as the interdot coupling, aiming to achieve reliable and precise qubit operation.
+Electric dipole spin resonance has enabled high-fidelity quantum gates on individual qubits, but a key challenge is the development of advanced operations for scalable control.
+Here, we have established bichromatic control of spin qubits, and turned challenges in EDSR~\cite{Undseth2022} into an opportunity for addressable qubit control in larger arrays.
+Moreover, we showed the relevance of interdot motion in obtaining bi- and monochromatic driving.
+Furthermore, as the positions of the observed resonance anticrossings are predictable from the qubit parameters, we envision that, while on the one hand these can be exploited for the operation of dressed semiconductor qubits, on the other hand, these frequencies should be avoided when implementing bichromatic EDSR.
+Future experiments may focus on the optimization of bichromatic driving, for example by tuning parameters such as the interdot coupling, aiming to achieve high-fidelity control of large qubit arrays. \\